francosang/note-taking-app/README.md

 ## TODO and Fixes

 - Improve `note-detail` to be more performant when saving a note.
+Read `NoteDetailsViewModel.save()` comments.
 - Logger is missing the line number
 - Create a wiring module for DI, so not all modules are needed in `:android:app`
 - Release configuration for apk singing, etc
 - Implement tests for the view models.
 - Implement tests for the ui.
 - Implement espresso tests.
-- After writing the first character, the note is shown as edited instead of created
 - Note screen has a problem with the scrolling and the enter transition animation
 - Maybe create a base class for ViewModels.